-A macular hole is a very different eye condition from macular degeneration even though they both affect the macula.
-Similarly, a macular hole is not the same as a retinal hole and is treated differently.
+A macular hole is a very different eye condition from macular degeneration, even though they both affect the macula.
+For this reason, they are treated differently to each other.

 This page contains a summary of our information on macular hole.
 To read our full information, download our factsheet: